 The second summit focused on a cross-sector approach bringing these factors into an overarching picture from which a clear action plan could be developed, focussing on delivering outcomes aimed at maximising gains and minimising obstacles.

 The key outcomes sought from the summits were: a) to identify the highest priority enablers and constrainers across the main economic sectors; and b) to develop an action plan to respond to these enablers and constrainers.

 The rationale for this approach was that when these factors are responded to they will have maximum benefit to the greatest number of sectors – removing common barriers and acting on common enablers.

-The second summit also saw the fourteen sector groups select representatives onto the Northland Economic Advisory Group (NEAG).
+The second summit also saw the fourteen sector groups select representatives onto the Northland Economic Action Group (NEAG).